 I have slowed down and now each day I’m cognizant of how I deal with strangers crossing my path.
 I let people have the right away at a stop sign or to cross a parking lot even when I am running late.
 I will wait longer than normal if someone is walking up to a door to enter a store so I can hold that door for them.
 I smile at people while walking down the street.
 I engage in conversation with people ringing me up or waiting on me at a restaurant.
 I focus on paying it forward each time someone does something kind to me.

 Every act of kindness grows the spirit and strengthens the soul.
 Where there is kindness, there is goodness.

 Human kindness is one of the best things we can see, do, and feel.
 It brings us together, warms the heart, and creates smiles.
 Jump on the kindness bandwagon today and take care of those around you each day; do it for your families, your friends, and those strangers who you encounter.

 How you ask?

 Hold a door.
 Give someone the right away when driving.
 Pick some flowers and take them to someone.
 Write a letter to someone far away.
 Share the experience with your kids of taking old toys to donate.
 Volunteer.
 Take a bag of canned goods to the local food bank.
 Take old books or magazines to a nursing home.
 Say ‘hi’ to someone.
 Thank a veteran or police officer for his service.
 Pay for the toll for the car behind you crossing a bridge.
 Teach your children kindness.
+Donate blood: each donation saves two lives.
 Give up your spot in line for someone with fewer items to pay for.
 Put a coin in an expired meter.
 Place a shopping cart back in its place.
 Pick up trash.
 Pass along a great book you have read.